wpswings/mwb-bookings-for-woocommerce/README.txt

 * Offers a different Booking List.
 * You can create different People Types for your bookings.
-* Provide specific status settings for paid Bookings to confirm after days.
+* Provide specific status settings for paid WooCommerce Bookings to confirm after days.
 * Admin can also reject Bookings after days.
 * Can define maximum bookings per hour/day.
 * Render setting to show/hide the Additional Booking details.
 * Advance Bookings setting options.
 * Admins can offer Early Bird Discounts.
 * Customizable business type Templates.
+* Export your Booking Order Data in a .csv format..
 * Layout a distinct Booking Search page.
 * Determine upcoming holidays and weeks off unavailability with ease.
 * Admin can Manage Booking for registered customers from the backend.
 * To change the total Booking cost, offer Global Cost Rules.
 * Can offer Booking Reschedule settings.
+* Enable the Booking Location feature lets you track your service location with ease..
+* Opt for multiple upcoming days to mark unavailable for bookings.
 * The Booking Service setup tab has a Start Time and an End Time.
 * Admin can easily offer Unavailability for Bookings on Weekdays.
 * Email and SMS Reminders before service avail.
+* Display Unavailability/Availability using custom color codes.
 * Easy Booking Social Share button available integration with Facebook.
 * Admin can easily provide Booking Refunds and easy RMA plugin compatibility.
 * Provide a specific Booking Policy Section likewise description tab.
-*  Maximum capacity of Booking for a single day
-* Showing Location On Map on Single Product Page
-* Date picker calendar will display availability with Green color & unavailability with Red Color at front end of the form.

 == TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF WOOCOMMERCE BOOKINGS PLUGIN ==

-The Online Reservation Plugin i.e. Bookings for WooCommerce turns your ordinary WooCommerce store into an effective Booking plugin in a WordPress solution provider.
-Making use of bookings plugin features, you can create an online booking system that caters to all your customer’s requirements with ease.
+The Online Reservation Plugin i.e. Bookings for WooCommerce turns your ordinary WooCommerce store into an effective booking plugin in WordPress solution provider.
+Making use of WooCommerce bookings plugin features, you can create an online appointment booking system that caters to all your customer’s requirements with ease.

 > Note: Get [**Bookings for WooCommerce Pro**](https://wpswings.com/product/bookings-for-woocommerce-pro/?utm_source=wpswings-bookings-pro&utm_medium=bookings-org-page&utm_campaign=bookings-pro)